FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/program_and_manage_network/Connecting-a-Laptop-to-the-Program-&-Manage-Network.rst

 |

 2. The Program & Manage screen displays important information that
-you can use to connect your laptop to the FTC Blocks or OnBot Java
+you can use to connect your laptop to the Blocks or OnBot Java
 Programming Mode server.

 .. image:: images/ProgramAndManageScreen.jpg